 Takako’s greatest strength is connecting with people from a place of risk, fear and passion.
 She is living a very authentic life in the hope that people will connect deeply with her story, and in turn, feel inspired to change their lives.

 A large part of Takako’s success is due to the many risks and adventures she has taken along the way.
 She has lived in some of the most incredible international cities, shown in places like Art Basel, Miami, photographed and hung out with celebrities, risked everything for art and was sent to jail for it, photographed in remote areas of the world with stories most people would never believe.
-The Seattle native and now Brooklyn resident became what she imagined herself to be, yet what really makes her fulfilled is making someone feel special from a great portrait because it makes her feel special.
+The Seattle native and now professional nomad is what she imagined herself to be, yet what really makes her fulfilled is making someone feel special from a great portrait because it makes her feel special.
 Inspiring people about the stories and images of the intricacy of the human spirit, she is a photographer because she is a humanist.
 The camera is simply a tool for her to explore.